 Risk minimisation measures are interventions intended to prevent or reduce the occurrence of adverse reactions.
 Risk minimisation measures can either be routine measures (e.g. SmPC, PIL, prescription status of product) or additional measures.
 Additional measures are used to improve benefit-risk profile of medicines.

 Additional risk minimisation measures can vary in nature and may guide patient selection, either to maximise the benefit-risk balance or exclude patients where use is contraindicated, or educate a target audience about the safe and effective use of a product.
 Here are some of the more common types of measures used:

-Educational tools: Educational tools can be directed either at healthcare professionals or at patients and/or carers.
-The provide information about one (or more) safety concerns associated with a medicinal product, in order to minimise the risk associated with that safety concern.
+Educational tools can be directed either at healthcare professionals or at patients and/or carers.
+They provide information about one (or more) safety concerns associated with a medicinal product, in order to minimise the risk associated with that safety concern.

 Additional risk minimisation measures will be identified in the risk management plan

 for a particular product.
 Information on risk minimisation measures can be found in the Guideline on Good Pharmacovigilance Practices (GVP) Module XVI– Risk minimisation measures: selection of tools and effectiveness indicators.